 While some medications can trigger Restless Leg Syndrome symptoms, others can reduce the restlessness associated with this condition.
-The most commonly used class of medication for Restless Leg Syndrome are dopamine agonists.
+The most commonly used class of medication for RLS are dopamine agonists.
 These medications work similarly to the dopamine that our brains produce.
 Dopamine is a neurotransmitter that helps us have smooth-flowing, even movements, instead of jerky, choppy, involuntary movements.
 Like most drugs, this class of medications can cause unwanted effects as well, including daytime sleepiness, nausea and lightheadedness.
 Similarly, dopaminergic agents such as Levadopa (the drug often used in Parkinson’s Disease) can increase the level of dopamine in the brain.
 In select individuals, these pharmaceuticals can cause dyskenesias (involuntary movements) – the exact actions that it seeks to inhibit.

 Doctors may prescribe benzodiazepines, a class of sedative medications, to patients with Restless Leg Syndrome.
 Rather than relieving restlessness, these drugs help patients who struggle to sleep due to restlessness.
 Opiates, or “pain-killers,” are prescribed to patients with Restless Leg Syndrome symptoms that reach unbearable levels of discomfort.
 Both benzodiazepines and opiates are highly addictive and should be prescribed and taken with caution.
 Anticonvulsants may relieve nerve pain and chronic pain associated with Restless Leg Syndrome, and alpha-2 agonists turn down the activity in nerves that control involuntary movement.

 Alternative Treatments.
-Since pharmaceutical medications decrease symptoms of Restless Leg Syndrome but do not cure the disorder, doctors may recommend a myriad of other alternative treatments.
+Since pharmaceutical medications decrease symptoms of this Syndrome but do not cure the disorder, doctors may recommend a myriad of other alternative treatments.
 Following a habitual sleep pattern prevents lack of sleep from worsening symptoms.
 Professionals may look at a patient’s iron, vitamin D, folic acid, magnesium or vitamin B12 levels, and make recommendations for supplementation.
 Just before bed, massaging or electrically-stimulating the legs or feet of an Restless Leg Syndrome patient has proven beneficial.